nilslindemann/mint-api-examples/README.md

 * Learn Mint by typing it,
 * find and fix possible bugs in the [API](https://github.com/mint-lang/mint/tree/master/core/source) on the way,
 * make this a useful reference for other Mint newbies,
+* use little CSS to keep the examples simple,
 * cover the whole API.

 I check the code against [the latest compiler](https://mint-lang.com/install), and I use the latest language features.